KerushaG/OOP-AND-DBMS-With-Java/README.md

  The user can play rock, paper and scissors with the program by numbers that represent rock, paper and scissors.

  ## WarehouseBookApp
  This program (in further progress) is designed to be used in a warehouse that stores books.
-It makes use of MySQL and JDBC to store books as records in a database and allows a user to access, and manipulate the database.
+It makes use of SQL, MySql and JDBC to store books as records in a database and allows a user to access, and manipulate the database.

  ## Tools Used
  * [Java](https://www.java.com/en/download/) - programming language